-In addition to the concepts noted above, NAFCU has also endorsed a measure that was introduced in both chambers during the 113th Congress that would create an Office of the Ombudsman housed within the Federal Financial Institutions Examination Council to oversee the appeals process should a financial institution challenge a material supervisory determination.
+In addition to the concepts noted above, NAFCU endorsed a measure that was introduced in both chambers during the 113th Congress that would create an Office of the Ombudsman housed within the Federal Financial Institutions Examination Council to oversee the appeals process should a financial institution challenge a material supervisory determination.
 NAFCU believes this outside mechanism allowing credit unions to challenge exam findings from both NCUA and/or the CFPB will promote consistency and eliminate the current conflict of interest inherent in the appeals process.
 A similar provision was included in the Financial Regulatory Improvement Act, legislation crafted by Senate Banking Committee Chairman Richard Shelby (R-AL) that was voted out of committee along party lines in May 2015.
 This package also included an amendment proposed by Senator Pat Toomey (R-PA) to raise the CFPB financial institution examination threshold from $10 billion to $50 billion.

 In June 2009, the Obama Administration released its plan for reforming the financial regulatory system.
 The hallmark of the administration's proposal was the creation of a new government agency aimed at consumer financial protection with rule making power over financial institutions, including credit unions.